eportfolio-tech/server/README.md

 ```
 You can use `http://localhost:PORT/api/swagger-ui.html` to access API documentation.

-## Local Development
-1. run `docker-compose -f ./docker-compose/local/docker-compose.yml up -d`
-2. run `cp ./docker-compose/local/example.env ./docker-compose/local/.env`
-3. fill the `.env` file at `./docker-compose/local/.env`
-3. run `export $(cat ./docker-compose/local/.env | xargs)` to export environment variables to active shell.
-Alternatively, you can use [`EnvFile`](https://plugins.jetbrains.com/plugin/index?xmlId=net.ashald.envfile) for IntelliJ IDEA to mange environment variables.
-4. run `./gradlew bootRun` on *unix or `.\gradlew.bat bootRun` on Windows.
-Note that it might take a while to download dependencies.
-The server will be listening on port 8090 by default.
-You can use `http://localhost:PORT/api/swagger-ui.html` to access API documentation.

-## Testing
-This project has implemented unit testing for API endpoints.
-1. run `docker-compose -f ./docker-compose/test/docker-compose.yml up -d`
-2. run `cp ./docker-compose/test/example.env ./docker-compose/test/.env `
-3. run `export $(cat ./docker-compose/test/.env | xargs)` to export environment variables to active shell
-4. run `./gradlew test` on *unix or `.\gradlew.bat test` on Windows.
-Note that it might take a while to download dependencies.

-## Environment Variables
+## Configuration

-When deployed using `docker-compose`, the application read configuration from environment variables.
+The server read configuration such as database connection from environment variables.

 - By default, running `docker-compose up` command in any subfolder(i.e. dev/local/prod/test) of the`docker-compose` directory
 will use the `.env` file inside the subfolder.
-- Use `--env-file` flag to specify a environment file if you don't want to use `.env`
+- Use `--env-file` flag to specify an environment file if you don't want to use `.env`

 The following snippet lists all environment variables used in this project with description.
 You can also find this example in each subfolder with name `example.env`.
 ```
 # ------- Slack -------
+# Spring profile
+PROFILE=local

 # Set slack hook url if you want watchtower to notice image update
 SLACK_HOOK_URL=

 # ------- Watchtower -------
 # Path of docker configuration json.
-Set this to pull image from private docker registery.
+Set this to pull image from private docker registry.
 DOCKER_CONFIG_PATH=

 # ------- Server -------